 Born and raised in India, my work has been highly influenced by Indian folk art.
-I learnt to appreciate folk arts through my travels around the country.
-I was intrigued by how each folk style had its own vocabulary, color palette, mediums and motifs.
-Even though I admire every style of Indian folk art; Madhubani, Kalamkari and Warli have captured my attention.
-Madhubani style: preliminary imagery, most dynamic color palette and no negative space.
+I learned to appreciate folk arts through my travels around the country.
+I was intrigued by how each folk style had its own vocabulary, color palette, mediums, and motifs.
+Even though I admire every style of Indian folk art, Madhubani, Kalamkari, and Warli have captured my attention.
+Madhubani style: preliminary imagery, most dynamic color palette, and no negative space.
 Kalamkari style: one of the most decorative forms of art and influences Indian textiles.
-Whereas, Warli style is an ancient story telling mural art.
-It uses most basic vocabulary: circles, triangles and limited color palette of two colors white, black and/or brown.
+Whereas, Warli style is an ancient story-telling mural art.
+It uses the most basic vocabulary: circles, triangles, and a limited color palette of two colors white, black, and/or brown.
 The vibrancy of the painting is shown through the stories it portrays.
-Over the period of time, I have adapted the essence of each style and woven into creating my own signature style.
-However, whichever style I am in mood to portray the aim is to preserve the beauty of the subject.
+Over the period of time, I have adapted the essence of each style and woven it into creating my signature style.
+However, whichever style I am in the mood to portray, I aim to preserve the subject's beauty.